/resource-center/seasonal-care/the-science-behind-spring-treatment/

 Spring applications are particularly effective because turfgrass is entering its most active root growth phase.
 By aligning treatments with soil test results, you don’t just promote green-up; you build a lawn that’s more resilient to drought, disease, and stress all season long.

 Trees live longer than humans.
 And like us, they thrive with proactive, personalized care.
-The science is clear: early-season interventions promote resilience, health, and beauty in your landscape year-round.
+The science shows that early-season interventions promote resilience, health, and beauty in your landscape year-round.

 Contact us today to schedule a consultation with an expert arborist.